-- Linear Algebra Reformed for 21st Application This textbook provides an innovative introduction and development of the power of linear algebra in modern science, engineering and computing.
+- Linear Algebra for the 21st Century This textbook provides an innovative introduction and development of the power of linear algebra in modern science, engineering and computing.
 Soon to be published by Oxford University Press.

 - Holistic discretisation of dynamical Partial Differential Equations obtain the spatial discretisation of one or three coupled dynamical PDEs using dynamical systems theory.

 - SDE normal form provides you with a normal form of any supplied stochastic differential equation (SDE), or deterministic non-autonomous ODE or Delay ODEs, when the DEs have slow modes and fast stable/unstable modes.
 The normal form decouples the slow modes from the fast and so supplies you with a faithful large time model of the stochastic dynamics.

 - SDE slow manifold provides you more quickly with just the slow manifold of any supplied stochastic differential equation (SDE), or deterministic non-autonomous ODE or Delay ODEs, when the DEs have slow modes and fast stable/unstable modes.
 The slow manifold model supplies you with a faithful large time model of the stochastic dynamics.

 - Find a centre manifold provides a centre manifold and evolution thereon of your specified system of ordinary differential equations.
 It applies to pitchfork or Hopf bifurcations or higher order degeneracies.
 It even transforms one or coupled oscillators into modulation equations to replace averaging and homogenisation.
 2014: added code to compute a basis of normal vectors to the isochrons in order to model initial conditions, forcing, and uncertainty quantification.